 During the New Fantasyland media event, I had the opportunity to stay in the Lion King section of the resort with my family.
 I’d already gotten a sneak preview of the resort during Disney’s Social Media Moms earlier in the year, so I was prepared for the captivating, colorful lobby, and the kid-friendly theming.
 But since the hotel wasn’t open at that time, I wasn’t entirely sure what staying there would feel like.

 The Suites at Disney’s Art of Animation

-There’s also a table that pulls down into a second bed in the main room.
+There’s also a table that pulls down into a second double bed in the main room.
 My kids were so enchanted with this bed that they both had to sleep in it.
-They also loved the themed furniture – the tree stump tables, the colorful shower curtains, the brightly colored furniture.
+It’s so unique!
+Surprisingly, this bed is also pretty comfortable.
+The kids also loved the themed furniture in our family suite – the tree stump tables, the colorful shower curtains, the brightly colored furniture.

 The Grounds at Disney’s Art of Animation

 The grounds of the hotel, along Hourglass Lake, are really beautiful.
 Each of the sections also has grounds and figures that are perfectly themed to the area.

 For instance, you’ll find lush greenery and figures of key Lion King characters in the Lion King section, and desert plants and the Cars characters in the Cars area.
 There’s even a replica of the Cozy Cone hotel!
 We spent an hour just walking through the resort, taking photos near the figures and checking out the grounds.
 My kids loved it.

 There’s also a jogging trail around the resort, if you’d like to get some exercise in during your vacation.